goodloop/autoware_auto_mirror/src/common/motion_model/design/motion_model-design.md

 ## Inner-workings / Algorithm

 ### Linear Motion Model
-A linear motion model implemented in `autoware::prediction::LinearMotionModel` class is a motion model that expects that all dimensions (e.g., variables `X`, `Y`, `Z`, see `common_variables.hpp`) are independent, thus the transition function of such a model can be represented by matrix multiplication.
+A linear motion model implemented in `autoware::common::motion_model::LinearMotionModel` class is a motion model that expects that all dimensions (e.g., variables `X`, `Y`, `Z`, see `common_variables.hpp`) are independent, thus the transition function of such a model can be represented by matrix multiplication.
 Therefore, prediction happens following the formula \f$s_1 = J s_0\f$.